thanhtran3k/catto_portfolio/README.md

 # catto_portfolio
+- Catto Portfolio is a basic portfolio website.
-- catto_portfolio is a basic portfolio, CRUD(Create, read, update, delete) website.
+- Just a CRUD(Create, read, update, delete) app.
 - I used NodeJS, Express for the back-end, Handlebars view engine and Foundation library for the front-end and MySQL as database.

 # Quick start